joaok-dev/42_baignoire/README.en.md

 I think like any tool, if you use it the right way, it can be very useful.
 Just as it can "spit out" the answer to the exercise for you, it can also help you explain topics you didn't understand, propose extra challenges at the difficulty level you need.
 Anyway, I'm not going to teach you how to use AI, but avoid getting the ready answer.
 You are already studying alone and have no direct pressure - unless you are there - so there is no reason to deceive yourself here either.

 Use it wisely, don't stick to just one.
-I use Gemini, ChatGPT, Claude, GitHub Copilot, and often put one to confront the other - it's funny when they diverge on some point ;D
+I use Gemini, ChatGPT, Claude, GitHub Copilot, and often put one to confront the other - it's funny when they diverge on some point 🤣.
 Anyway, use it, but use it wisely.
 The goal is to learn and not generate the answer, especially since there are a lot of ready-made answer keys out there, you don't even need to spend your tokens.

 ### About Me